ninianne98/CarrotCakeCMS-MVC/README.md

 	Note: If your file extensions are hidden, you will not see the ".sln" Other SLN files are demo widgets for how to wire in custom code/extensions

-1. Edit **Web.config** under **CMSAdmin** root directory
+1. Edit **Web.config** under **CMSAdmin** root directory (this coresponds to the **CMSAdminMVC** project)

 	- In the connectionStrings section, configure the CarrotwareCMSConnectionString value to point to your server and the name of your database.
 		Note: the credentials require database owner/dbo level as it will create the database artifacts for you.
 	- In the mailSettings, configure the pickupDirectoryLocation to a directory on your development machine (for testing purposes).

-1. Right-click on **CMSAdmin** and select **Set as StartUp Project**
+1. Right-click on **CMSAdminMVC** and select **Set as StartUp Project**

-1. Right-click on **CMSAdmin** and select **Rebuild**.
+1. Right-click on **CMSAdminMVC** and select **Rebuild**.
 The project should download all required NuGet packages and compile successfully

-	There will be some warnings, you can ignore them
+	There may be some warnings, you can ignore them

-1. The SQL Server database should be running and an empty database matching the name in the connection string.
+1. The SQL Server database should be running and an empty database matching the one specified in the connection string.
 If you are running the code a second or later time, it will auto update if there are schema changes.

+1. if the database is empty or has pending database changes, you will be greeted with a maintenance screen, follow the link provided.

-1. The first time you start up the system, it will create the required artifacts in the database (tables/views/sprocs etc.)
+1. The first time you start up the website, it will create the required artifacts in the database (tables/views/sprocs etc.)

 1. Click the **Play** button in the main toolbar to launch CarrotCakeCMS